internago-ab/site/content/blog/employing-personnel-and-running-payroll-in-italy-in-the-absence-of-a-local-business-entity.md

 ---
 **At Internago we are often asked by international companies how they can employ personnel in Italy without establishing a local entity.** **In today’s highly competitive employment market, companies are searching for talented employees around the world.
 And digitalisation is sometimes enabling the right talent to work remotely, without needing a direct physical presence.
 However, there will still be a need to manage their payroll, while complying with local regulations.**

-## Employing personnel based in Italy as an overseas company.
+## Employing personnel based in Italy as an overseas company

 Based on our experience with clients, there is often a straightforward and light touch solution, namely registering as a foreign employer and running payroll locally, without setting up a local business entity.
 Adopting this approach to payroll does not constitute a permanent establishment in Italy.